-All graduate secondary education candidates will be required to purchase TaskStream, a technological portal for data collection and analysis.
-The English Education program will use TaskStream to collect and analyze assessment data to determine our strengths and weakness in teacher preparation.
+Beginning Fall 2010, all graduate elementary education candidates will be required to purchase TaskStream, a technological portal for data collection and analysis.
+The Teacher Education program will use TaskStream to collect and analyze assessment data to determine our strengths and weakness in teacher preparation.
+TaskStream can also facilitate the completion of many of your program assignments by offering instructional support which includes content- area standards, lesson plans, and other web-based links.
 TaskStream can be purchased online at www.taskstream.com or at the DSU bookstore where financial aid funds can be used.